Culture and history

 The rivers and creeks throughout the park offered food and shelter for local Aboriginal tribes, possibly the Wiradjuri or Gundungarra people.
 These tribes probably used the Abercrombie River as a trading route for stone tools and even shells from the coast.

 The land and waterways, and the plants and animals that live in them, feature in all facets of Aboriginal culture - including recreational, ceremonial, spiritual and as a main source of food and medicine.
 They are associated with dreaming stories and cultural learning that is still passed on today.
 We work with local Aboriginal communities to protect this rich heritage.

 To find out more about Aboriginal heritage in the park, you can get in touch with the local Aboriginal community.
 Contact the park office for more details.

 History in the park

-The area that now forms the national park was prospected during the 19th century gold-rushes, and there are still some diggings, water races and sluice boxes left behind by the miners.
+The area that now forms the State Conservation Area was prospected during the 19th century gold-rushes, and there are still some diggings, water races and sluice boxes left behind by the miners.
 There's also an early 20th century wattle-and-daub hut in the park.